 - Uninstall a Battle.net desktop client from your PC.

 - Now, press Windows key + R to open the Run dialog box.

 - Type C:ProgramData in the command line and press Enter.

 - Restart your PC.

-- Download the Battle.net installer here and install it.
+- Download the Battle.net installer and follow the wizard to install it.

 That should resolve your issues and you should be able to run the Battle.net launcher and its respective games without trouble.
 In case you’re still stuck with the problem, the only thing we can suggest is to reinstall the system.
 The whole procedure is explained in this article so make sure to check it out.

 If you have questions regarding the Battle.net launcher or alternative solutions, feel free to tell us in the comments section below.

 In order to reinstall the Battle.net launcher, you will need to follow the steps outlined above and you’ll have reinstalled in minutes.

 Several errors can prevent you from downloading files from the internet.
 If the battle.net installer is one of them, then our guide will help you fix the problem in no time.